monome/docs/norns/study-3.md

 end
 ```

-what? it's a table of functions! why would you want to do this??
+What we've done is create a table of `feelings`, which contains the `sad` and `happy` functions.
+When we press a key, we shift the index of `feelings` and execute the corresponding function, since `feelings[1] = sad` and `feelings[2] = happy`

-the default way of thinking about decisions is perhaps to make a big if-else statement:
+Being able to create a table of functions is actually *very rad* because the default way of thinking about decisions is perhaps to make a big if-else statement, eg.:

 ```lua
 function key(n,z)